WTW-IM/es-components/packages/es-components/src/components/navigation/sidenav/SideNav.md

 </>
 ```

 Change the `selected` prop that is passed to `SideNav` to change when an item is clicked.
+This item will be rendered with the aria-selected attribute set to true, all other items will have it set to false.

 ```
 import Icon from '../../base/icons/Icon';